Sukie0626/fushuqin.github.io/content/authors/admin/_index.md

   url: https://en.szu.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently living in Cambridge and looking for a postdoctoral position in Cambridge.
-Before that, I was a Postdoctoral Researcher at Shenzhen University.
+bio: Doctor of Engineering in Chemical Engineering and Technology, interested in multidisciplinary research, biotechnology, smart biomaterials, stimuli-responsive polymers, shape memory polymers,  microporous frameworks.
+Passionate about science, with strong technical, innovative and interpersonal skills for working in a team, successfully completed scientific research projects, published related research papers.
 # Interests to show in About widget
 interests:
+- Smart biomaterials
 - Stimuli-responsive polymers
-- Smart material systems
 - Shape memory polymers
 - Microporous frameworks
-- Flame retardants and surfactants.
+- Surfactants

 # Education to show in About widget
 education: